devparikh/BrainCancerDetection/README.md

 This is my dataset but not it is contoured which segmented the different parts of the mri scan.

-I have currently reached the accuracy of about 80% on my training set, although my test set is performing quite poorly so I need to look into how I can prevent more overfitting.
+I have currently reached the accuracy of about 98% on my training set, although my test set is performing quite poorly so I need to look into how I can prevent more overfitting.
+I think that this is occuring due to a problem in the data that Iam tryint to find.

 # Next Steps: